Logo Futurismo

 There are some souvenir shops, restaurants, cafés, and pastry shops where you can find Bolos Lêvedos, the local brioche flatbreads.
 People use it to make toast with cheese, buns for hamburgers, or simply eat it in the morning when it is freshly made.

 Other fumaroles can be observed in town, which are more impressive than the ones at the lake shore.
 At night, they are lit up and create a special atmosphere.
-There, you can also taste many water springs: ironic water, sulfuric water, sparkling water, some cold, some warm.
-It is perfectly safe to drink them, but be careful with the warm ones as they are very hot, and it is preferably better to put them in a cup and wait for a while.
+There, you can also taste many water springs: iron water, sulfuric water, sparkling water, some cold, some warm.
+It is perfectly safe to drink them, but be careful with the warm ones as they are very hot.
+It is preferable to put them in a cup and wait for a while.

 Poça da Dona Beija